sourcegraph/handbook/content/engineering/search/iteration_log.md

 ### Scale indexed search to 500k repositories
 - **Owner(s):** Stefan, Keegan
 - **Outcomes:**
     - We have a similar performance for simple regex searches and their literal equivalents (EG `config overall`) on indexed repositories.
 - **Work log:**
     - YYYY-MM-DD: $UPDATE

+### Streaming search

+- **Owner(s):** Keegan, Juliana, Rob
+- **Outcomes:**
+    - We have high-fidelity designs for streaming search.
+    - High-fidelity designs are implemented (TODO: assess viability of this outcome when Juliana is back).
+    - API: statistics for designs.
+    - Backend: true streaming for text search with stats.
+- **Work log:**
+    - YYYY-MM-DD: $UPDATE